 Monday 09/06

-- King’s Birthday – Public Holiday
+- King’s Birthday – SCHOOL CLOSURE DAY

 - Mary, Mother of the Church